brewst001/domains/README.md

 Drawback: Traversing the path may be slow, especially for the first time you visit a website.
 By slow, I mean usually around one second instead of a few miliseconds.
 Most commonly used sites are cached in several locations.

-Setting up Pi-hole as a recursive DNS server solution¶ We will use unbound, a secure open source recursive DNS server primarily developed by NLnet Labs, VeriSign Inc., Nominet, and Kirei.
+Setting up Pi-hole as a recursive DNS server solution We will use unbound, a secure open source recursive DNS server primarily developed by NLnet Labs, VeriSign Inc., Nominet, and Kirei.
 The first thing you need to do is to install the recursive DNS resolver: